Muriithinancy/acme-web-design/development-strategy.md

 ### CSS

-- [ ] Align the header to the middle
+- [ ] Style container: responsive, align to the middle, offset scrollbar
-  - [ ] Extra small size screen: center header h1
-- [ ] Add and style fonts, remove margins and paddings, set line height
+- [ ] Style the list by removing default values for their margins and padding
-- [ ] Style main header
+- [ ] Align list items to the left to make them horizontal
   >
-- [ ] Align nav to the right and align to the middle vertically
+- [ ] Style header and align to the left
-- [ ] Add primary text and background colors
-- [ ] Style the navbar and the links
+- [ ] Style the links and align nav to the right and middle vertically
+- [ ] Apply responsive

 ## 2. User Story: The showcase